a large, congested, bustling city. You'll

 reachable by Metro (map).

-The second is Sabiha
+The other airport is Sabiha

 Gökçen Airport (SAW in Pendik/Kurtköy)

 30 km (19 miles) east of the Asian shore of the Bosphorus.

 Atatürk and Sabiha Gökçen airports are 60 km (37 miles) distant, or about 70 km (44 miles) by highway.
 The new Istanbul Airport is 83 km (52 miles) northwest of Sabiha Gökçen Airport, a drive of more than an hour in light traffic.